matConn/jekyll-noita/blog/_drafts/2017-04-07-phaser-js-level-generation.md

 ---
 title: Game Development - Text-based Level Editing and Phaser JS
 layout: post
+description: >-
-description: How I use only text to visually represent and render a level's layout; think ASCII art or Nethack.
+  How I use only text to visually represent and render a level's layout; think ASCII art or Nethack.
 robots: none
 comments: true
 published: false
 ---

-If you are famiiar with roguelikes (turn-based dungeon crawlers) such as Nethack, then you are no doubt familiar with the idea of a game's elements being displayed entirely as ASCII characters.
+If you are familiar with roguelikes (turn-based dungeon crawlers) such as Nethack, then you are no doubt familiar with the idea of a game's elements being displayed entirely as ASCII characters.
 Here I will explain how I use a similar approach to create the layout of rooms in a game I am working on and how I use Phaser (JS game engine) to render the rooms based on my layouts.

 The following array represents a single room: